 In addition to her master’s degree, Dr. Grassi holds a Certificate in Non Profit Management from Case Western Reserve University and a Ph.D. in Urban Education from Cleveland State University.
 Dr. Grassi currently serves as the Funding and Policy Chair for the Ohio Afterschool Network, serves on the executive committee and steering council of the Slavic Village P-16 Council, is a member of the Leadership Cleveland Class of 2016, is a fellow of the Treumart Foundation and Mandel Center for Nonprofit Organization’s Youth Resiliency Fellowship and is a trained facilitator in the Youth Resiliency Model.
 In addition, she is an alumna of the Cleveland Bridge Builders Flagship Program; a member of the Mandel Center for Nonprofit Organization’s Leader’s Links, National Afterschool Association, Afterschool Alliance, and National Middle School Association.

 Dr. Grassi is actively involved in her community, serving on various boards and committees.
 As an active member of the Junior League of Cleveland, she served two years as Board President, co-chair of Cleveland’s Girl Culture Photography Exhibit, board membership director, training director, and and co-chair of the Girls Make Great Leaders project, mentoring young women through middle school.
-She currently is chairing the JLC signature initiative, Girl League.
-In addition to her role with the Junior League of Cleveland, she serves as a board member with Hands on Northeast Ohio, Hope for Honduras Children and University Circle, Inc. As a strong advocate for equality in education, Dr. Grassi travels twice a year to Tegucigalpa, Honduras to advocate for those children who have been abandoned and are provided limited access to an education.
+She currently is serving as the multi-year chair of the JLC signature initiative, Girl League.
+In addition to her role with the Junior League of Cleveland, she serves as a board vice chair with Hands on Northeast Ohio and Daily Dose of Reading.
+As a strong advocate for equality in education, Dr. Grassi travels twice a year to Tegucigalpa, Honduras to advocate for those children who have been abandoned and are provided limited access to an education.

-Dr. Grassi is the recipient of the 2015 Reminger Women’s Initiative Vanguard Award, the 2015 Girl Scouts of Northeast Ohio Women of Distinction recipient, 2014 Crain’s Cleveland 40 under 40, the 2012 Athena Young Professional Leadership Award, a two-time recipient of the Cleveland Young Professionals 20/30 Club Movers and Shakers Award, and was selected as a 2013 “One to Watch” by Crain’s Cleveland.
+Dr. Grassi is the recipient of the 2018 50 Smart Business Award, the 2016 Ernst and Young Entrepreneur of the Year Finalist, 2015 Reminger Women’s Initiative Vanguard Award, the 2015 Girl Scouts of Northeast Ohio Women of Distinction recipient, 2014 Crain’s Cleveland 40 under 40, the 2012 Athena Young Professional Leadership Award, a two-time recipient of the Cleveland Young Professionals 20/30 Club Movers and Shakers Award, and was selected as a 2013 “One to Watch” by Crain’s Cleveland.
 Dr. Grassi speaks locally, regionally, and nationally on the importance of creating a safe culture for our youth, promoting education, and building strong nonprofits.
 As stated by Deborah Vesy, President and Chief Executive Officer of the Deaconess Foundation, “Annemarie is one of Cleveland’s strongest visionary leaders”.